joshkraft/joshkraft-blog/_posts/2020-11-03-Github-Actions-for-Data-Collection.md

 Modern Python libraries such as [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) and [Tweepy](https://www.tweepy.org) have lowered the barrier to entry for generating datasets through scraping or accessing APIs.
 After a brief dive into the documentation, you can pretty reliably start gathering your own data for future use.

-However, oftentimes data needs to be gathered on a continuous basis.
+However, data often needs to be gathered on a continuous basis.
 For example, a someone might be interested in gathering tweets about a certain topic on an hourly basis for analysis by stakeholders.
 The simplest approach would be to simply run the program on a laptop, hourly, and push the data into a repository somewhere.
-This is considered an [on-premises approach](https://en.wikipedia.org/wiki/On-premises_software) — the infrastructure for the project is supplied and maintained by the person that owns the laptop.
 This can be a great starting point for data projects, but the dependence on the availability of your laptop introduces an unnecessary liability into the system.

-One way to eliminate this liability is to use a [cloud-based serverless computing](https://en.wikipedia.org/wiki/Serverless_computing) platform like [AWS Lambda](https://aws.amazon.com/lambda/) or [Google Cloud Functions](https://cloud.google.com/functions/docs/), which can be configured automatically run scripts and move the data for a fee.
-This platforms are very reliable, and are often the best choice for complex data projects.
+One way to eliminate this liability is to use a [cloud-based serverless computing](https://en.wikipedia.org/wiki/Serverless_computing) platform like [AWS Lambda](https://aws.amazon.com/lambda/) or [Google Cloud Functions](https://cloud.google.com/functions/docs/), which can be configured automatically run scripts (and move data) for a fee.
+These platforms are very reliable, and are often the best choice for complex data projects.

-However, recall that one of the allures of generating your own datasets is the fact that it can much cheaper than simply purchasing a dataset.
+Recall that one of the allures of generating your own datasets is the fact that it can much cheaper than simply purchasing a dataset.
 AWS Lambda and Google Cloud functions are great platforms, but are often overkill for small scale projects.
 In this post, I will propose a workflow that leverages [**Github Actions**](https://docs.github.com/en/free-pro-team@latest/actions) for small scale data collection projects, which <u>adds the benefits of cloud-based serverless computing without (necessarily) adding cost</u>.

 > **Note**: AWS Lambda, Google Cloud Functions, and Github Actions all have both free and paid tiers, and could fill this use case.
 However, my experience is that Github Actions are a better choice for small scale projects due to the generosity of the free tier, ease of use, and close integration with Github, where a project's code is typically already living.